TheStig294/100-more-randomats-pack-1/README.md

 Runs another random Randomat event without notifying the players.
 Also silences all future Randomat events while this event is active.\
 \
 _ttt_randomat_secret_ - Default: 1 - Whether this event is enabled.

+## Shoot and Loot!

+Killed players drop buyable weapons!
+New random weapons not held by the player pop out and are thrown around them.\
+\
+_ttt_randomat_loot_ - Default: 1 - Whether this event is enabled.\
+_randomat_loot_drop_number_ - Default: 8 - Number of weapons dropped.\
+\
+Idea from IAmRoofstone on Reddit

 ## Simon Says